 Stein extended his scholarly interests by editing two important anthologies of Illinois poetry.
 In 2007 Stein edited Bread & Steel, the first-ever audio CD poetry anthology of 24 Illinois poets reading their works.
 Sales from this audio CD supported Stein’s Poetry Now!
 Initiative.
 This Poet Laureate project donated funds to Illinois libraries for the purchase of books by Illinois poets.
-Over 30 libraries participated in this project.
+Well over 40 libraries have participated in this project thus far.

 With the late poet G. E. Murray, Stein also edited Illinois Voices: An Anthology of Twentieth-Century Poetry (University of Illinois Press, 2001).
 This volume offers the first comprehensive anthology of Illinois poetry’s rich twentieth-century heritage.
 Following the publication of Illinois Voices, Stein and Murray traveled throughout the state to lead discussions and readings from the anthology at libraries in locales such as Chicago, Charleston, Peoria, Springfield, and Urbana.